When technology actually inhibits workplace productivity

 Regardless of what software or digital tools your company may rely on, it’s vital that every business develops a process for increasing team accountability.
 Stop playing the blame game with your technology and start instilling a sense of responsibility in each of your employees, from the newest worker to the leaders at the top.

 Technology, at its core, is a tool for improving productivity.
 It is not, on the other hand, something to get the work done for us.
-Simply installing a new tool or software won’t get your productivity to its highest level, no matter how new or cool it may seem.
+Simply installing a new tool or software won’t improve your productivity reports, no matter how new or cool it may seem.

 Accountability, updates, training, and effective communication are all things that still fall on humans in the workplace.
 If we expect technology to solve all of our problems, then most of us are in for a rude awakening when work doesn’t get done and deadlines aren’t met.